SIR-1415/PROJECT-METEO-1-BASE/readme.md

 ### Step 0 ###

 + Go to https://developer.worldweatheronline.com/ and register for a new acount.
-+ Get an Free API key.
++ Get a Free API key.
 + Explore the API.
 Syudy both the *JSON* and *XML* formats.

 ### Step 1 ###